Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

     account properties as well as list, create, and delete containers within the account.
 To perform operations on a specific container or blob, retrieve a client using the `get_container_client` or `get_blob_client` methods.
 2. **[ContainerClient](https://azure.github.io/azure-sdk-for-python/ref/azure.storage.blob.html#azure.storage.blob.ContainerClient)** -
-    this client represents interaction with a specific container, although that container need not exist yet, and allows you to acquire preconfigured client instances to access the blobs within.
+    this client represents interaction with a specific container (which need not exist yet), and allows you to acquire preconfigured client instances to access the blobs within.
 It provides operations to create, delete, or configure a container and includes operations to list, upload, and delete the blobs within it.
 To perform operations on a specific blob within the container, retrieve a client using the `get_blob_client` method.
 3. **[BlobClient](https://azure.github.io/azure-sdk-for-python/ref/azure.storage.blob.html#azure.storage.blob.BlobClient)** -
-    this client represents interaction with a specific blob, although that blob need not exist yet.
+    this client represents interaction with a specific blob (which need not exist yet).
 It provides operations to upload, download, delete, and create snapshots of a blob, as well as specific operations per blob type.
 4. **[LeaseClient](https://azure.github.io/azure-sdk-for-python/ref/azure.storage.blob.html#azure.storage.blob.LeaseClient)** -
     this client represents lease interactions with a `ContainerClient` or `BlobClient`.
 It provides operations to acquire, renew, release, change, and break a lease on a specified resource.